Apple Australia map glitch: Snakes! In the desert!

 “But anyone who has used a GPS would know, they all make mistakes.
 You have to use your common sense and your eyes, and if it doesn’t look right, then it probably isn’t right.”

-Apple’s chief executive Tim Cook apologized to customers in September for problems with the new mobile mapping application and suggested they use a rival product from Google until the multitude of errors could be ironed out.
+Apple’s chief executive Tim Cook apologised to customers in September for problems with the new mobile mapping application and suggested they use a rival product from Google (GOOG.O) until the multitude of errors could be ironed out.